strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 - Investigating multiple issues reoccurring.
   - Issue involving size selector displayed even if item does not have selectable sizes rectified by ensuring homogenous values.
+  - Item in owner order creator with selectable size correctly displaying price according to changes made to size and quantity.

 ---